 If a new fact comes to our knowledge after an article or story is published, information that adds substantial new layers or angles but does not alter the rating is leveled/marked as “Updated on with the date” at the end of the article.

-Corrections in typographical errors, misspellings, grammatical errors, or minor changes which are not considered significant by editors are not usually noted.
+Corrections in typographical errors, misspellings, grammatical errors, or minor changes which are not considered significant by editors are not usually noted by the Editorial Team.